This article may contain compensated links. Please read disclaimer for more info.

 Epernay, in the region of Grand Est, is the capital of the Champagne region, where the most important champagne houses succeed one another along its famous Avenue de Champagne.

-Visit the city with its beautiful 19th-century private mansions and join a champagne tour to learn about the history and production of champagne wine and fun champagne facts.
-Most of the times, these tours end with some champagne tastings – Click here to book a Moët & Chandon Champagne Tour from Paris
+Visit the city with its beautiful 19th-century private mansions and join a tour of one of the best Champagne houses in Epernay to learn about the history and production of champagne wine.
+Most of the time, these tours end with some champagne tastings.

 40. Hike the Volcanoes of Auvergne